Chris (sheep): Discovery and shearing

 Chris was found at Mulligan's Flat near the border of New South Wales and the Australian Capital Territory (ACT).
 His mobility had been impaired as a result of the weight of the fleece he had grown over more than five years.
 Domestic sheep like Chris raised for their wool have been bred not to lose their coat and need to be shorn regularly, so leaving the sheep unshorn would have put the animal at great risk of infection and/or injury.

 Four-time Australian Shearing Championship winner Ian Elkins volunteered to shear the massive ram after being contacted by RSPCA Australia.
 Chris had to be sedated throughout the procedure, during which the shearer removed up to 40.45 kg of thick wool after working about 42 minutes.

 Australian sheep are usually shorn annually and their fleeces usually weigh about 5 kg.
-Chris's fleece set a world record, beating previous records held by neglected sheep such as Shrek (27 kg) and "Big Ben".
+Chris's fleece set a world record, beating previous records held by other runaway sheep such as Shrek (27 kg) and "Big Ben".
 Chris's record fleece of 41.4 kg was confirmed by Guinness World Records, but the length of the fleece (42 cm) meant it had no commercial value.
 It was estimated that Chris's fleece was enough to make 30 jumpers.